New Media

 Content Media Information

 Ingham Intermediate School District (IISD) and Wilson Talent Center (WTC) seeks consent to share and/ or sell work which students’ have produced as part of the New Media Program.
 Our goal is to share these works with a broader audience and/or sell these works to provide our students with additional career based experiences.
-Any proceeds for sales will be retained by the New Media Program and used to help sustain the programs and services offered by the New Media Program.
-This is not a requirement, so your child’s grade will not be affected either way.
+Any proceeds for sales will be retained by the New Media Program and used to help sustain the programs and services oered by the New Media Program.
+This is not a requirement, so your child’s grade will not be aected either way.

 Information